ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Thanks to Theresa Enghardt, Max Franke, Mirja Kuehlewind, Jonathan Lennox, and Michael Welzl for the discussions and feedback that helped shape the architecture described here.
+Particular thanks is also due to Philipp S. Tiesel and  Christopher A. Wood, who were both co-authors of this architecture specification as it progressed through the TAPS working group.
 Thanks as well to Stuart Cheshire, Josh Graessley, David Schinazi, and Eric Kinnear for their implementation and design efforts, including Happy Eyeballs, that heavily influenced this work.